LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/PostConversationSurvey.md

 When defining survey questions, keep these basic guidelines in mind:

+* Less is more!
+The fewer survey questions you include, the more likely consumers are to complete your survey.
 * Keep the questions simple, clear and specific.
 * Avoid using jargon and double negatives.
 * Make sure a question asks about only one thing.